 Another blessing was having Msgr Bliss, the hospital chaplain, and Fr.
 D, my spiritual director and former pastor, waiting for us at the hospital.
 They arranged for James to be confirmed, we chose for him the name Linus.

-Without going into all the details of what is, or might be wrong, with James I will say that he is in stable yet critical condition at the NICU at OSF.
+Without going into all the details of what is or might be wrong with James I will say that he is in stable yet critical condition at the NICU at OSF.
 At this point they are running tests, keeping him on a cooling pad to help with any possible brain and organ damage, and he is currently sedated.
 We probably won't be able to hold him for 3-5 more days, which is incredibly difficult, as I'm sure you can imagine.

 The rest of us are all doing fairly well, albeit tired, worried, and sore (me).

 We would like to publicly thank our many friends who prayed for us throughout the labor and are praying right now.
 Thank you also to Katie, our incomprable friend, who made us food, stayed with the kids while we were at the hospital, and helped me through afterbirth pains today.
 Our moms have also been tremendous helpers and generous givers.
-Thank you to my sister-in-law who also has helped with Lydia and Bennet.
+Thank you to my sister-in-law who also has helped with L and Ben.
 We are so very, very blessed.

 And now we ask that you will pray for our son.
 Please pray through the intercession of St. James, St. Linus, and Archbishop Sheen.
 If James comes through with no problems we will defintely attribute it to a miracle for our local saint.